2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 Coupons must be used when placing BCH for FBCH, but it's also technically possible to swap BCH for FBCH without a coupon.

-All FBCH coupon contract use identical logic, only the amount and destination contract changes.

-Coupons could also be made for **any** contract system with a unidirectional lock or one-way mechanism.
+Note: coupons could also be made for **any** contract system with a unidirectional lock or one-way mechanism.

 ### What determines the coupon yield rate?

 Coupon value are specified in satoshis.
 Each coupon is a single output (unspent transaction output, UTXO).

 To create multiple coupons, many outputs are sent to the coupon contract.
+So one coin (100M sats), can be sent as 100 outputs of 1M sats each to write a hundred coupons.

-The yield is the satoshis divided by the time remaining to maturity.
+The yield is calculated as the satoshis per amount locked divided by the time remaining to maturity.

 **A satoshi per coin per block is one *spb*.
 20 sbp is approximately 1% APY.**